Rogernomics: Immediate results

 Over 15 years, New Zealand's economy and social capital faced serious problems: the proliferation of food banks increased dramatically to an estimated 365 in 1994; the number of New Zealanders estimated to be living in poverty grew by at least 35% between 1989 and 1992 while child poverty doubled from 14% in 1982 to 29% in 1994.
 Those on low incomes failed to return to the 1984 standard of living until 1996; the lowest 30% did not recover their own 1980s living standards for twenty years.
 The health of the New Zealand population was also especially hard-hit, leading to a significant deterioration in health standards among working and middle-class people.
 In addition, many of the promised economic benefits of the experiment never materialised.
 Between 1985 and 1992, New Zealand's economy grew by 4.7% during the same period in which the average OECD nation grew by 28.2%.
 From 1984 to 1993 inflation averaged 9% per year and New Zealand's credit rating dropped twice.
 Between 1986 and 1992, the unemployment rate rose from 3.6% to 11%.

 Rogernomics, however, has been credited with a number of other positive impacts on the New Zealand economy: inflation, which had reached a high of 17.15% in 1980, has been in single digits every year since the end of Douglas' tenure as finance minister; and income tax rates were halved, while gross national income per capita almost doubled, from $6,950 USD in 1984 to $13,640 USD in 1990.
-Other supporters of Rogernomics have argued that many statistics don't take into account the improvements in consumer goods it brought, transforming New Zealand from a country where permits were needed to buy overseas magazines, and where prices were high and choice was limited, into a country with a range of consumer goods available similar to those enjoyed by other western democracies.
+Other supporters of Rogernomics have argued that many statistics do not take into account the improvements in consumer goods it brought, transforming New Zealand from a country where permits were needed to buy overseas magazines, and where prices were high and choice was limited, into a country with a range of consumer goods available similar to those enjoyed by other western democracies.
 Douglas himself has claimed that the unwillingness of subsequent governments to alter any of his reforms is a testament to their quality.